dimarconicola/storiellai/readme.md

 4.  **Write UID to NFC Card:**
     *   Use an NFC writing tool (e.g., "NFC Tools" app on a smartphone) to write the plain text UID (e.g., "000000") to an NFC card.
 This UID must match the `card_<UID>.json` filename.

+5.  **Using storellai-audiobook Script:**
+    *   To add new stories, you can use the [storellai-audiobook](https://github.com/dimarconicola/storellai-audiobook) script.
+This script uses Google APIs to generate audio files from a provided story JSON file and places them in the correct folder.
+Ensure you have the JSON file ready before running the script.

 ---